mattlean/lean-js-app-starter/docs/developing/docker-environments.md

 docker logs CONTAINER_NAME -f
 ```

-You can close the logs by pressing Ctrl+C, and even though the logs will have closed, the containers running the dev environment will continue to work uninterrupted in the background.
+You can close the logs by pressing Ctrl+C, and even though the logs will have closed, the containers running the environment will continue to work uninterrupted in the background.

 Alternatively, you can view container logs through Docker Desktop by clicking on it in the "Containers" tab and then viewing its "Logs" tab.